-Widetech (Malaysia) Berhad ("Widetech") is principally engaged in investment holding, provision of management services and rental of properties.
-The principal activities of its subsidiaries include manufacturing of precision springs, providing financing services, hotel and management of gaming operations.
+MyTech Group Berhad (formerly known as Widetech (Malaysia) Berhad) is principally engaged in investment holding, provision of management services and rental of properties.
+The principal activities of its subsidiaries include manufacturing of precision springs, providing financing services and hotel operations.